Desiders/telers/README.md

  - [Axum and echo bot](examples/axum_and_echo_bot).
 This example shows how to create a simple echo bot and run it parallel with polling axum server.
  - [Finite state machine](examples/finite_state_machine).
 This example shows how to implement a simple finite state machine (conversation).
  - [Bot http client](examples/bot_http_client).
 This example shows how to set a custom bot HTTP client.
- - [Uppercase filter](examples/uppercase_filter).
-This example shows how to create a simple uppercase filter.
+ - [Text case filter](examples/text_case_filter).
+This example shows how to create a simple text case filter.
  - [Stats incoming updates middleware](examples/stats_incoming_updates_middleware).
 This example shows how to create a simple middleware that counter incoming updates and processed handlers.

 You may consider checking out [this directory](examples) for more examples.